-- On 8 May 2017, at about 5.45am, Mr Perkovic and others blocked access to the NewCold1 site when they stood next to an SUV parked across the entry gate.
+Mr Perkovic and a group of other men blocked access to one site when they stood next to a CFMMEU SUV that was parked across the entry gate.

-- At around this time at NewCold 2, Mr Pearson, Mr Raspudic and others stood next to an SUV parked across the driveway and restricted access to a number of concrete trucks, subcontractors, office staff and representatives of a potential customer.
+Around the same time, at the second NewCold site, Mr Pearson, Mr Raspudic and a group of other men stood next to another CFMMEU SUV parked across the driveway and restricted access to a number of concrete trucks, subcontractors, office staff and employees of a potential customer.

 … Mr Perkovic and Mr Kane behaved with an apparent sense of impunity, including when Mr Pearson said that the car was broken down and that he could not move it and when Mr Perkovic said that he had “lost” his car keys.